Hero background

 - 3 meals a day on weekdays, 2 at weekends

-- Free drinks (water, tea, coffee; milk in Kandy as well)
+- Free drinks (water, tea, coffee; milk in Kandy too)

-This dual accommodation lets you experience two complementary sides of the journey: on one hand an introduction to local culture, history and traditions in Kandy, and on the other the everyday reality of a conservation project on the coast, in a simple, international setting just a few steps from the ocean.
+This two-stage stay lets you get the best of both: the introduction to local culture, history and traditions in Kandy, then the everyday rhythm of a conservation project on the coast, in a simple, international setting a few steps from the ocean.

-The safety of participants is an absolute priority for us.
-All our programmes are carefully selected and regularly monitored to ensure a protected and welcoming environment, both during the cultural week in Kandy and at the conservation centre in Ambalangoda.
+Your safety is something we take seriously.
+All our programmes are carefully chosen and regularly monitored to keep things safe and welcoming, both during the cultural week in Kandy and at the conservation centre in Ambalangoda.

-We work with certified local partners and facilities that welcome hundreds of international travellers of all ages every year, from 18 to 70 and beyond.
-The accommodation is located in safe areas with controlled access, and the local team is always present to supervise activities and support participants.
+We work with certified local partners and sites that host hundreds of international travellers every year, of all ages, from 18 to 70 and beyond.
+The accommodation is in safe areas with controlled access, and the local team is always there to keep an eye on the activities and support participants.

-From your arrival until departure, you can rely on continuous assistance from our staff.
-Local coordinators will be available at all times, including evenings and weekends, and our HQ team will always be reachable via WhatsApp if needed.
+From your arrival through to your departure, you can count on ongoing support from our staff.
+The local coordinators are available at any time, including evenings and weekends, and our UK team is reachable on WhatsApp whenever you need us.

-The journey begins with the cultural week in Kandy, which serves not only as an introduction to the country but also as an orientation phase, with practical guidance on customs, habits and safety rules.
-You will also receive a full guide before departure so you arrive prepared.
+The programme starts with the cultural week in Kandy, which doubles as an introduction to the country and an orientation phase, with practical advice on customs, etiquette and safety.
+You'll also receive a full pre-departure pack so you arrive prepared.

-Sri Lanka is generally a safe and welcoming country, but it is important to keep a few precautions in mind:
+Sri Lanka is generally a safe and welcoming country, but a few simple habits go a long way:

-✔ Avoid going out alone at night in isolated or poorly lit areas.
+✔ Avoid going out on your own at night in isolated or poorly lit areas.

-✔ Always follow the advice of the local coordinators, especially for excursions and travel.
+✔ Always follow the local coordinators' advice, especially for trips and getting around.

-💡 Our goal is to guarantee you a protected and peaceful environment where you can enjoy the experience to the fullest, focusing on the culture, the natural world and the marine conservation project.
+💡 Our aim is to give you a safe, well-supported environment, so you can focus on the culture, the nature and the marine conservation project.

 🧭 Culture and orientation week